remindmodel/remind/tutorials/_Quick_start.md

 - `Rscript output.R`
 - Select comparison across runs: `2: Comparison across runs`
 - and then `compareScenarios2`
-- submit to priority (Not sure how to deal with this if you are not on cluster)
+- submit to priority (if you are on the cluster, otherwise current R session will be used.
+Note that the script takes some time)
 	- this takes on the order of 15 minutes on the hpc cluster (!?)
 	- your results will be saved to your code root folder